anaran/devtools-snippets/snippets/consoleAutosave/README.md

 -  Download previously autosaved console messages

-    - Whenever the snippet is run it checked for previous data in localStorage
+    - Whenever the snippet is run it checks for previous data in localStorage

         - Presents previous data, along with a timestamp, in a popup window
         - Provides a link in that popup window to download the autosaved data